smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 The plugin will include them in the outcome, and they will be added in the next round to the proposal queue to be processed by the conditional finalization workflow.

 <aside>
 💡 Note: A node can be temporarily down and miss some rounds and associated actions on outcome.
-A ring buffer of coordinated proposals is kept for 20 rounds.
+A history of coordinated proposals is kept for 20 rounds.
 A node can process coorindated proposals for upto last 20 rounds.

 `1sec` is the expected OCR round time, so the timeout for a coordinated proposal is `~20sec`.
-It gives the observe enough time to process the proposal before it gets coordinated again, on a new block number.
+It gives the node enough time to process the proposal before it gets coordinated again, on a new check block number.
 </aside>

 <br />